-This is the story of my daughter, 31 yr old Ashleigh.
+This is the story of our daughter, 31 yr old Ashleigh.
 The last few years have been an exceptionally hard time for her.
-Honestly she has struggled most of her life, but behind the wounded exterior, lies a creative, humorous, and carefree soul to whom I love unconditionally.
+Honestly she has struggled most of her life, but behind the wounded exterior, underlies a creative, humorous, and carefree soul.
 Like so many others, Ashleigh is battling the addiction to methamphetamines.
 While in and out of jail, and basically homeless and living in the streets for the last two years, she always seemed to dodge the bullet.
-That was until November 2017 when she found a small lump in her left breast.
+Being bi-polar is manageable for so many people, but unfortunately (and like so many others) she chose to self medicate.
+Well, dodging the bullet ended inl November 2017 when she found a small lump in her left breast.
 She was in jail at the time, but released in December and never followed up.
 Returning to jail on January 12th the lump had reached the size of a golf ball.
 It was then that she began requesting a visit to see the doctor at the Kalamazoo County Jail.
 On February 8th, 2018 she finally saw a physician at the jail.
 At this point the small cyst had become the size of a baseball.
 The following day she was immediately escorted to Bronson Women's Health for a mammogram and ultrasound.
 They also did a biopsy that very same day.

 On February 13, 2018, a circuit court judge graciously released her from jail on a compassion release with time served.
 She was actually supposed to be there until mid-May.
 Her Dad and I had decided to invite her to come home so we could support her through the challenges ahead.
 Although we knew it could be difficult, especially because of past experiences, she's our daughter and we don't want to turn her back on her with such a devastating diagnosis.
 It was our sincere intent to stand strong, together as family.
 And even though we're not getting much cooperation, we remain determined to support her in any reasonable way.
-So this is how the story started but things just haven't worked out as we hoped I will continue to journal and share the journey we have followed this far there are those who love Ashley and those who certainly feel she is reaping what she sold
+So this is how the story started but things just haven't worked out as we hoped I will continue to journal and share the journey we have followed this far there are those who love Ashleigh, And certainly those who think she reaped what she sewed .

 So this is how the story started, but things just haven't worked out as we hoped.
 I will continue to journal and share the journey we have followed thus far.
 There are those who love Ashleigh and those who certainly feel she is reaping what she sewed.... however this story isn't really just about her, it's about a Mother who loves her daughter unconditionally, and is still holding on to the hope that we will win this battle.
 I continue to appreciate the love and support offered by so many friends and family.